 How does this work?
 Well, Google’s search spiders crawl around your site looking for indicators of your content.

 They look for keywords and the placement of those words, they look at what your content links to both internally and externally, and they look at your title and meta description.

 These things all give them more info that they can use to determine what your content is about and how to rank it in the search results.

 If you’ve got all the things they’re looking for, you’ll inevitably rank higher.
 If you don’t have those things, you’re leaving it up to chance.

-You can build backlinks through a number of methods.
-The most successful tend to be guest posting and collaborating with other bloggers.
+You can build backlinks through a number of methods including interviews, guest posting and creating infographics.

 - Sitemap Optimization

 - Mobile-Friendly Layout.

 If you can manage to take care of these four major issues, you’ll stand a much better chance to being ranked well in the search engines, because all of these aspects affect the user experience of your site.